 Our macroeconomic policies, supported by the Stand-By Arrangement with the International Monetary Fund, have successfully stabilized market conditions, boosted international reserves, and lowered inflation.
-We have also signed a major international agreement to develop the Oyu Tolgoi mine which should sustain growth in Mongolia for years to come.
+The outlook for this year is favorable and growth, boosted by the investment in the Oyu Tolgoi mine, is expected to rebound.

 Our objective remains to achieve strong, sustainable, and equitable growth with low inflation and healthy public finances.
-In the coming months, we intend to press ahead with key reforms aimed at strengthening the banking system, restoring health to the budget, maintaining a flexible exchange rate, and shielding low income groups from the effects of the crisis.
-The attached Memorandum of Economic Policies (MEP) describes our macroeconomic policies for the remainder of 2009 and 2010.
+In the coming months, we intend to press ahead with key reforms aimed at strengthening the banking system, improving public finances, maintaining a flexible exchange rate, and alleviating poverty.
+The attached Memorandum of Economic Policies (MEP) describes our macroeconomic policies for the remainder of 2010.

-Given the success to date of the program, and our observance of all end-September performance criteria, we request the completion of the third review.
+Given the success to date of the program, and our observance of all end-December 2009 performance criteria, we request the completion of the fourth review.
 Quantitative targets and structural policies of our program are outlined in Tables 1 and 2.
-The fourth review is scheduled to take place on or after March 15, 2010 and the fifth review is scheduled to take place on or after June 15, 2010.
+The fifth review is scheduled to take place on or after June 15, 2010 and the sixth review is scheduled to take place on or after 15, 2010.